FucciUnavailable/JeopardyFighter/README.md

 - **Health Management**: Tracks and displays health for each fighter.
 - **Player Input**: Use the keyboard to control the fighter's movements and actions.
 - **Responsive Design**: The game is built to be played in any modern browser with no external dependencies.
+- **Sound Control**: Background music can be toggled on and off.
+- **AI Difficulty Modal**: Players can choose the difficulty level (Easy, Medium, or Hard) when playing against the AI.
+- **Interactive Modals**: Includes modals for AI selection and sound toggling.

 ---